-But once I started storing my pantry ingredients in airtight storage containers, I discovered a brilliantly simple solution to my problem: a brown sugar saver!
-I’ve been a big fan of them ever since, but recently, I learned about several alternative uses for brown sugar savers that made me love them even more! :-)
+But once I started storing my pantry ingredients in airtight storage containers, I discovered a brilliantly simple and extremely inexpensive solution to my problem: a brown sugar saver!
+I’ve been a big fan of these little discs ever since, but recently, I learned about several alternative uses for brown sugar savers that made me love them even more! :-)

 In today’s post, I’ll be sharing 7 surprising uses for brown sugar savers (apart from saving brown sugar, of course.)
 But before we jump in, here’s a quick refresher on what they actually are, and how they work to keep things fresh.

 A brown sugar saver is a small piece of terracotta that you can store in a container of brown sugar (or other foods) to keep it soft and pliable.
 But contrary to what its name suggests, brown sugar savers are surprisingly versatile, and there’s a number of ways you can put them to good use around the house!

 If you’re using a brown sugar saver to keep something moist or prevent staleness (such as brown sugar), you need to load it up with moisture first!
 To do this, simply soak the terracotta piece in water overnight, then pat it dry before using.

 You can also use a brown sugar saver to keep things dry!
 Dry terracotta is very absorbent, making it highly useful for absorbing excess or unwanted moisture.